monstec/produck-wordpress-plugin/resources/static/readme.txt

 * Now install the plugin and activate the plugin in your Wordpress installation.
 * Then open the configuration of the Produck.de Plugin which can be found via the settings menu item of the Wordpress administration.
 You will be immediately prompted for your customer ID and whether you want to show a Produck.de link beneath your Quack-pages.
 * Change the other settings or keep it if suitable to your preferences.
 All settings are explained directly on the administration page.
+* Finally, the Produck plugin uses virtual posts/pages, thus the necessary routing does only work if the permalinks setting of Wordpress is set to something other than the first option ("Plain").
+Alternatively, you could for example choose "Day and Name".

 Now you are ready to go.
 After you have created the first quacks, they should appear on your website automatically.
 If not, contact us on https://produck.de?cid=53.
 If you want to add products to your account, please contact us under https://produck.de?cid=53.
-We will help you to manage the process.
+We will assist you and provide further instructions.

 == Screenshots ==
 1. The chat will be displayed on demand at the bottom of your webpage.